Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 Common-Traits-of-Autism

-While every person is different, here are some of the broader traits we may observe — many of which are simply part of neurodivergent expression:
+While every person is different, here are some of the broader autism traits we may observe — many of which reflect natural variations in neurodivergent expression:

 • Sensory uniqueness — heightened sensitivity or fascination with textures, sounds, or visuals